School center Leudelange (LUX)

 Schouweiler 058

-Extension of Elementary school, Schouweiler (LUX)
+Extension Elementary school Schouweiler (LUX)

 Education + Research + Learning